Prophet Inequalities over Time: Introduction

 \section{Introduction}

-Prophet-inequalities are a well-known concept from stopping theory.
+Prophet inequalities are a well-known concept from optimal stopping theory.
 A decider, the gambler, samples independent random variables one-by-one.
 She stops this process at any point and selects the current value.
 Her goal is to select the largest among all observed and future values.
-Then the prophet-inequality is the ratio between the expected value selected by the decider and the expected value selected by an omniscient prophet that knows the outcome of all the random samples in advance.
+Then the prophet inequality is the ratio between the expected value selected by the decider and the expected value selected by an omniscient prophet that knows the outcome of all the random samples in advance.
 In the late seventies, Krengel and Sucheston, and Garling~\cite{krengel77} showed that this ratio is $\frac{1}{2}$ even if the variables are distributed differently.

 One solution, due to Samuel-Cahn~\cite{samuel-cahn83}, to this problem is to simply select the first sample that beats some pre-computed threshold.
-Over the last decade, this has sparked renewed interest in prophet-inequalities because such thresholds can be interpreted as prices in online mechanisms.
+Over the last decade, this has sparked renewed interest in prophet inequalities because such thresholds can be interpreted as prices in online mechanisms.
 Here, random samples represent customers that arrive one by one and are interested in a good.
 The threshold price is an individual take-it-or-leave-it offer for each customer.
 Similar models are used for online ad pricing and pricing of cloud services.
 If nothing is known about the types of customers, it is natural to assume that all customers are identically distributed.
 In this case, Correa et al.~\cite{DBLP:conf/sigecom/CorreaFHOV17} have shown that the ratio is at least 0.745.

 We extend this line of work and, instead of selling goods to customers, we lend them over time.
 There is a single good and customers arrive online one by one.
-The value of each customer is an i.i.d.~random variable and the decider decides whether she lends to the customer and for how long.
+The value of each customer is an i.i.d.~random variable and the decider determines whether she lends to the customer and for how long.
 The value collected through the customer is his value times the number of steps that he borrows.
 Please note that, once we have selected a customer, we cannot cancel this commitment and we have to reject all customers that arrive until the lease expires.